Murphydbuffalo/hyp/README.md

 to many" relationships between the user and experiment.
 The `--user-class` option tells Hyp what class you'd like to use as the "user" in your experiments.
 It can be any string that can be `#constantize`'d to a valid class from your application code.
 It defaults to `'User'` if not present.

-If you add `--user-class 'MyClass'` the generator will add `Hyp.user_class_name = 'MyClass'` to `config/initializers/hyp.rb`.
+If you add `--user-class MyClass` the generator will add `Hyp.user_class_name = 'MyClass'` to `config/initializers/hyp.rb`.

 ## Get notified upon completion of an experiment